 Pretty standard story, but the art part starts in middle school.
 I would steal my mother’s coupon clippings for perfume or makeup and redraw the models on paper I found around the house.
-I think she was probably tired of her missing coupons, because she eventually enrolled me into a secondary school called the Academy of Digital Art and Animation, which led me to major in illustration in college.
+I think she was probably tired of her missing coupons because she eventually enrolled me in a secondary school called the Academy of Digital Art and Animation, which led me to major in illustration in college.

 A few years after college, my husband and I moved to my favorite city in the world, San Francisco.
 It feels mighty good to illustrate in an expensive city and be able to hold my own, but my mother’s coupons would come in handy right about now.

 I grew up 15 mins from Disneyland so it has definitely molded my aesthetic—anything whimsical, silly, and faintly nostalgic.
 It’s why I moved to San Francisco, really.
 I wanted to live on Main St., Disneyland with its victorian buildings nestled up against each other.
 My husband and I currently live in a painted lady and it feels pretty Disney to me.

 3. What is your favourite medium and why?

 I prefer the digital world because I work in tech and you just need to be able to erase mistakes as fast as you put them there.
 My favorite photoshop brushes are gouache brushes, but it’s because gouache is my favorite physical medium.
 It can be both velvety smooth and gritty.